APL-NavAid-for-Prosthetic-Vision/Docs/system_setup/jetson_mycroft.md

 * Add the following to your .bashrc:
     * source ~/.profile_mycroft

-## Set up python
+## 4) Set up python
 * NOTE: dev_setup.sh sets up a virtual environment to use mycroft with.
     * This virtual environment did not work for me.
     * I set up the system python to work with mycroft instead
+    * Better to use system python anyway for ROS compatability
 * pip3 install -r requirements/requirements.txt
 * pip3 install -r requirements/extra-audiobackend.txt
 * pip3 install -r requirements/extra-stt.txt